So you heard about mind mapping and thought it would be smart to learn more about it.

 What you will see is that your style of mind mapping (hopefully) will change the more you use it.

-What is a main branch for one person may actually be a small detail in a sub-sub-branch in another person’s map.
+The main branch for one person may actually be a small detail in a sub-sub-branch in another person’s map.

 Develop your own personal style.
 Get influenced by other people, but always learn to create your own system of mind mapping.